MiloTheFish8/frontend-curriculum/notes/javascript.md

 <details>
 <summary>How does nullish coalescing work and the cases?</summary>

-- to provide a default value
+- case: to provide a default value
 ```JavaScript
 // returns the first argument if it's not `null` or `undefined`
 // otherwise the second